CONSTITUTION – CODE OF CONDUCT – DISCIPLINARY CODE

 - To identify potential clients and strive to satisfy their needs.

-- Identifying potential vehicles to satisfy potential clients needs.
+- Identifying potential cars to satisfy potential clients needs.

 - To improve stock sourcing for the group in order to attain a greater market share for its members.